 There is No Secret Formula to Travel Long-Term

-Yeah, sorry, there is no secret formula or shortcut to do this without putting in the hard work.
+So, yeah, sorry, there is no secret formula or shortcut to do this without putting in the hard work.
 The steps are all very straight forward and simple, but they aren’t always easy to achieve.

 For most people the process of going from Step 1 to Step 5 can take years.